lfsmoura/lfsmoura.github.io/src/content/posts/2025-12-08-how-implicit-is-your-code.md

 v_merged = merge(v_canonical, v_replica)
 ```

 where merge is associative, commutative and idempotent whenever possible.
+Because `merge` is idempotent, syncing the same event twice produces the same result — no need for deduplication logic.
 That gives you:

 - Convergence regardless of the order in which replicas sync.
 - The ability to compact logs.